 Zoom Video Communications (NASDAQ: ZM).
-Zoom, it is synonymous with video calling.
+Zoom, is now synonymous with video calling.
 However, Zoom was not always flying high.
-It feels like the world blinked, and Zoom became a household.
-While we all bunkered down, customers and investors were flocking over to Zoom in record numbers.
+It feels like the world blinked, and then Zoom became a household name.
+While we all bunkered down, customers and investors began flocking to Zoom in record numbers.
 COVID-19 ultimately triggered a 200% surge in ZM over six months.
 Let that sink in.
 Imagine how many years it would take investing in a diversified mutual fund (what we have been told to do) before you increased your original position by 200%.

-	Biotechs and tech companies, like Zoom, who is pandemic-proof, are providing retail investors with astronomical gains.
+Zoom, alongside other technology and healthcare companies, who are pandemic-proof, are providing retail investors with astronomical gains.
 However, as the FDA expedites numerous COVID-19 treatments, investors must ask themselves, is an industry-wide sell-off coming post-coronavirus?

 Today’s Earnings expectations

 Today is the big day for Zoom.
 Today is earnings day.
 Zoom will post earnings after today’s market close.
 The past few months of rallying were leading up until this moment.
 The question on every investor’s mind is that when Zoom lifts the curtain, will we see a huge earnings pile or just a picture of huge earnings.
 Investors are expecting positive results.
 Otherwise, they would not have invested.(opinion not advice)

 The analysts on Wall Street are forecasting an EPS of $0.09 and $202.48 million in revenue.
 Zoom’s management expects revenue to come between $199-201 million and an adjusted EPS of $0.10.
 Investors must understand that management made this earnings guidance back on the 4th of March.
 Considering the earnings guidance was before ZM’s total users skyrocketed, some analysts might say the expectations are conservative.